Michael Plekon

-Michael Plekon (Yonkers born April 3, 1948) is an American priest, professor, author, sociologist and theologian.
+Michael Plekon (born April 3, 1948) is an American priest, professor, author, sociologist and theologian.
 He has published more than a dozen books, as well as hundreds of journal papers, book chapters and reviews on faith and holiness.

 His works include religious social history, social theory and its connections with theology, the works of Søren Kierkegaard, contemporary Eastern Orthodox theology and theologians of the Russian emigration and saints.
 Living Icons, (UNDP, 2002) was one look at persons of faith in the Eastern Church.
 His research and publications have continued to explore persons of faith, seeking identity and God in their spiritual journeys.
 These volumes include Hidden Holiness (UNDP, 2009), Saints as They Really Are (UNDP, 2012), and The World as Sacrament (Liturgical Press, 2017) These studies examine persons of faith struggling for social justice and for ways of rediscovering holiness in ordinary life.
 He is especially interested in the encounter with God in the everyday.

 Plekon's efforts to describe what holiness looks like in our time, the distinctive characteristics of women and men of faith, have been praised by colleagues.
 They see this work as an important "new hagiography" or writing about saints who are our contemporaries, like Dorothy Day, Mother Teresa, Thomas Merton or Daniel Berrigan.

 Plekon has had a long career as an academic, theologian and clergy member.
 Since 1977, Plekon taught at Baruch College, first as an assistant professor, and eventually as a professor within the Weissman School of Arts and Sciences since 1998.
 He retired in 2017 and is an emeritus professor.
 In addition to his academic work, he has served as an associate priest at several parishes since being ordained in 1983.
-He has been a priest in both the Western and Eastern Churches, serving parishes alongside teaching, research and writing.
+He has been a priest in both the Western and Eastern Churches, currently in The Episcopal Church.
+He has served parishes alongside teaching, research and writing.
 He continues writing about his pastoral experiences and is examining the importance of community, not only for church but for meaning in one's life in The Church Has Left the Building (Cascade, 2017) and Community as Church, Church as Community (Cascade, 2021).
 This work also deals with our need, in a diverse and conflicted America, to encounter other cultures and religious traditions with respect, learning from them and becoming deeper persons of faith from such experiences.
 This was something he experienced in his own family's ecumenical sensitivity.

 Plekon's book, Uncommon Prayer: Prayer in Everyday Experience, was named by Spirituality and Practice as one of the best spiritual books of 2016 and was the Gold Winner of the 2016 Foreword INDIES book of the Year Award in the Adult Nonfiction, Religion category.
-His latest book Ministry Matters: Pastors, Their Life and Work Today (Cascade) was published in 2024.
+He published Ministry Matters: Pastors, Their Life and Work Today (Cascade) in 2024, and his latest book, Communion and Community (Cascade) appears in 2026.